-If you’re addicted to nicotine, you may experience symptoms of nicotine withdrawal after you stop using tobacco.
+When you’re addicted to nicotine, you may experience symptoms of nicotine withdrawal after you stop using tobacco.
 Craving cigarettes, feeling sad or irritable, or having trouble sleeping are some common symptoms of withdrawal.
 These symptoms are usually strongest in the first week after quitting, but they are only temporary.
 There are ways to deal with cravings without smoking again.

 Nicotine can lead to addiction, which puts you at risk of becoming a lifelong smoker and exposing you to the many harmful chemicals in tobacco.
 These chemicals cause cancer and harm almost every organ in your body.
-Teens are especially sensitive to nicotine’s addictive effects because their brains are still developing.
-This makes it easier to get hooked.
-Using nicotine during your teen years can also rewire your brain to become more easily addicted to other drugs.
+Teens are especially sensitive to nicotine’s addictive effects because their brains are still developing and this makes it easier to get hooked.
+Using nicotine at your age can also rewire your brain to become more easily addicted to other drugs.

 Nicotine can have other long-lasting effects on your brain development, making it harder for you to concentrate, learn, and control your impulses.